facebook pixel

 The Net Promoter Score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.
 It is a powerful and effective metric because it ties customer loyalty to revenue growth.
 Companies with higher NPS tend to grow at a faster rate compared to competitors with lower scores.

-How is the Net Promoter Score calculated?
+How is the Net Promoter Score Calculated?

 Step 1: Categorize Respondents